miekg/xds/README.md

     ClusterLoadAssigment protobuffer in text format.
 These define the set of cluster we know about.
     Note: this is in effect the "admin interface", until we figure out how it should look.
 The wildcard should match the name of cluster being defined in the protobuf.

+See cmd/xdsctl/README.md for how to use the CLI.

 ## Bugs